zchee/kubernetes-docs/docs/admin/kube-controller-manager.md

 ```
       --allocate-node-cidrs                                               Should CIDRs for Pods be allocated and set on the cloud provider.
       --attach-detach-reconcile-sync-period duration                      The reconciler sync wait time between volume attach detach.
 This duration must be larger than one second, and increasing this value from the default may allow for volumes to be mismatched with pods. (default 1m0s)
+      --authentication-kubeconfig string                                  kubeconfig file pointing at the 'core' kubernetes server with enough rights to create tokenaccessreviews.authentication.k8s.io.
+This is optional.
+If empty, all token requests are considered to be anonymous and no client CA is looked up in the cluster.
+      --authentication-skip-lookup                                        If false, the authentication-kubeconfig will be used to lookup missing authentication configuration from the cluster.
+      --authentication-token-webhook-cache-ttl duration                   The duration to cache responses from the webhook token authenticator. (default 10s)
+      --authorization-always-allow-paths strings                          A list of HTTP paths to skip during authorization, i.e. these are authorized without contacting the 'core' kubernetes server. (default [/healthz])
+      --authorization-kubeconfig string                                   kubeconfig file pointing at the 'core' kubernetes server with enough rights to create subjectaccessreviews.authorization.k8s.io.
+This is optional.
+If empty, all requests not skipped by authorization are forbidden.
+      --authorization-webhook-cache-authorized-ttl duration               The duration to cache 'authorized' responses from the webhook authorizer. (default 10s)
+      --authorization-webhook-cache-unauthorized-ttl duration             The duration to cache 'unauthorized' responses from the webhook authorizer. (default 10s)
       --azure-container-registry-config string                            Path to the file containing Azure container registry configuration information.
       --bind-address ip                                                   The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank, all interfaces will be used (0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 0.0.0.0)
       --cert-dir string                                                   The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "/var/run/kubernetes")
       --cidr-allocator-type string                                        Type of CIDR allocator to use (default "RangeAllocator")
+      --client-ca-file string                                             If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --cloud-config string                                               The path to the cloud provider configuration file.
 Empty string for no configuration file.
       --cloud-provider string                                             The provider for cloud services.
 Empty string for no provider.
       --cluster-cidr string                                               CIDR Range for Pods in cluster.
 Requires --allocate-node-cidrs to be true